 In fact, palm oil and palm kernel oil based ingredients are found in approximately 50% of products found at our supermarkets.

-According to expert, Kurt Berger, palm oil is more cost-effective than its’ competitors (rapeseed, sunflower and soya bean oil), as it has a significantly higher yield per hectare and is a perennial crop, allowing it to be harvested all year.
-Therefore, the palm plant is around 10x as productive as a plant like a soya bean or rapeseed.
+According to expert, Kurt Berger, palm oil is more cost-effective than its’ competitors (rapeseed, sunflower and soya bean oil), as it has a significantly higher yield per hectare and is a perennial crop, allowing it to be harvested all year, making the palm plant around 10x as productive as a plant like a soya bean or rapeseed.